 Parents love their children and want to do what’s right for them.
 Parenting provides ample opportunities for teaching and guiding and also for learning and growing.
-Gendercreative children and trans youth have a lot to teach us about creativity, acceptance and love.
+Gender creative children and trans and gender diverse youth have a lot to teach us about creativity, acceptance and love.

-A major theme that comes up in parenting with gender creative children and trans youth is the balance of authenticity and safety.
+A major theme that comes up in parenting with gender creative children and trans and gender diverse youth is the balance of authenticity and safety.
 In other words, how do we affirm and support our child’s authentic gender self while keeping them safe in the world?
 Here we will address this issue from two directions: reflecting on our parenting and gender-affirming parenting practices.
-Visit the Safety & Privacy page for more information on tips.
+Visit the Safety & Privacy page for more tips.

 Examining the values and fears that influence parenting practices will help in figuring out how to parent in a new situation.